vboyev-MSFT/defender-docs/defender-endpoint/linux-preferences.md

 > This feature is applicable only when Behavior Monitoring is enabled.
 > For these to be effective, Network Protection has to be turned on.
 For more information, see [Turn on network protection for Linux](network-protection-linux.md).

-Determines whether network protection events are sent to the BM engine for scanning. // enabled upto dogfood via sense
+Determines whether network protection events are sent to the BM engine for scanning.

 |Description|JSON Value|Defender Portal Value|
 |---|---|---|